 - Trustees, employers and providers on a variety of issues relating to new and existing DC arrangements, including automatic enrolment, tax allowances, and flexible options for taking DC and cash-balance benefits.

-Daniel is ranked highly in Chambers UK, which describes him as "a pleasure to deal with, pragmatic but technically excellent and solutions-focused" with a "sharp intellect" and "commended for his personable approach and client focus".
-Legal 500 reports that he is a "delight to work with" and highlights his "ability to guide the trustee through complex issues".
+Daniel is ranked highly in Chambers UK, which describes him as "a very responsive, commercial and smart lawyer who is a great strategic adviser" with a "sharp intellect".
+He is also ranked as a Leading Individual in Legal 500, which reports that he is a "personable and highly strategic" and highlights his "ability to guide the trustee through complex issues".

 Daniel regularly speaks at seminars and courses for trustees and employers, as well as for lawyers and other pensions professionals.
 He participates in a number of industry groups, including serving as chair of the Society of Pension Professionals' Legislation Committee.